 Wearing a mouth guard if you play contact sports can help prevent injuries to your mouth and teeth.
 Other common-sense preventive measures include wearing your seatbelt, using a helmet when you bike, and avoiding slippery or uneven surfaces when walking.

-If you incur a dental emergency, call Dr. Daniel C. Bush and his team to take care of you.
+If you incur a dental emergency, call Dr. Daggula and her team to take care of you.